-4.1 Overview and EER Provisions
+4.1 Overview and Exceptional Events Rule Provisions

-According to the CAA and the EER, an exceptional event must be "an event caused by human activity that is unlikely to recur at a particular location or a natural event."
-(Emphasis added.)
-The definition of wildfire in the 2016 EER revisions is: "any fire started by an unplanned ignition caused by lightning; volcanoes; other acts of nature; unauthorized activity; or accidental, human-caused actions; or a prescribed fire that has been declared to be a wildfire."
-Fire managers may declare specific prescribed fire projects to be wildfires if the conditions of a prescribed fire develop in a way that the project no longer meets the resource objectives (e.g., if the fire has escaped secure containment lines along all or part of its boundary).
+According to the CAA and the Exceptional Events Rule, an exceptional event must be "an event caused by human activity that is unlikely to recur at a particular location or a natural event" (emphasis added).
+The definition of wildfire in the Exceptional Events Rule is: "...is any fire started by an unplanned ignition caused by lightning; volcanoes; other acts of nature; unauthorized activity; or accidental, human-caused actions, or a prescribed fire that has developed into a wildfire.
+A wildfire that predominantly occurs on wildland is a natural event."
+Prescribed fires can be treated as wildfires for purposes of identifying the applicable demonstration requirements under the Exceptional Events Rule if the conditions of a prescribed fire develop in a way that the project no longer meets the resource objectives (e.g., if the fire has escaped secure containment lines along all or part of its boundary).

 Natural factors are principally responsible for wildfires on wildland (defined as "an area in which development is essentially non-existent, except for roads, railroads, powerlines, and similar transportation facilities.
 Structures, if any, are widely scattered.").
-Land within national parks, national forests, wilderness areas, state forests, state parks, and state wilderness areas are generally considered wildland.
+14 Land within national parks, national forests, wilderness areas, state forests, state parks, and state wilderness areas are generally considered wildland.
 Land outside cantonment areas on military bases may also be considered wildland.
-Therefore, the EPA believes that treating all wildfires on wildland as natural events is consistent with the CAA and the EER.
-It is expected that minimal documentation will be required to meet the human activity that is unlikely to recur at a particular location or a natural event element for wildfires on wildland.
+Therefore, the EPA believes that treating all wildfires on wildland as natural events is consistent with the CAA and the Exceptional Events Rule.
+Since wildfires on wildland are treated as natural events, it is expected that minimal documentation will be required to meet the human activity that is unlikely to recur at a particular location or a natural event element.